robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 ### And Then There Was SkilStak

-SkilStak started a day or two later at first as an small app to keep track of where my skills were and where I wanted them to be and later as a way to help others do the same.
-Yes I could apply for this or any of the dozens of other jobs that are out there about which recruiters call me about once a week, including Google and Amazon.
-But there is simply nothing more fun and fulfilling than preparing young technologists early to face the challenge of a coding career.
+SkilStak started a day or two later at first as an small app to keep track of where my skills were and where I wanted them to be.
+Later it became a way to help others do the same.

+Yes I've got my skills back to a place where I could accept any of a dozen job offers, including Amazon and Google and ironically one doing *exactly* the same thing I was doing at IBM for IBM for about 15% more money, but nothing tops preparing young technologists early to face the challenge of a coding career on their own terms.